• Skip to primary navigation

 And finally, the last step is to frost the tarts;

-frosted vegan pop tarts
+frosted vegan pop tarts on parchment paper.

 Let the tarts cool completely before frosting.
 I used a spoon and just smoothed it over where I wanted it.